akoskm/akoskm.com/cmi1ip5ic000002laau8z5yde.md

 That’s it!

-I hope you found this helpful, and I’m curious to hear about any new use cases you have found for Cursor commands.
+I hope you found this helpful, and I’m curious to hear about any new use cases you have for Cursor commands!

 Ping me on [@akoskm on 𝕏](https://x.com/akoskm) or get in touch using any of the channels below.